 Fixed to the wall above the Great Table, used for storing bread that was distributed to the poor.

-2 original high backed Wren Pews separate the Vestibule from rest of the nave – rest removed 1900.
+2 original high backed Wren Pews separate the Vestibule from the rest of the nave – all the other pews were removed circa 1900.

-Pillars change shape higher up (become pallisters), which shows where galleries were previously.
+The pillars down the nave change shape higher up and become pallisters, which shows where galleries were previously.

 One of only two from Wren churches in the City – the only one in its original setting.